pschaus/book_lepl1402/source/part1.rst

 If all those tests pass we can finally compare the name and birth year of :code:`this` and the other Player object.

-Note that there are some other difficulties with :code:`equals` that we will not discuss here and that are related to the :code:`hashCode` method of :code:`Object`.
+Note that there are some other difficulties with :code:`equals` that we will not discuss here.
+They are related to the :code:`hashCode` method that you have to always override together with :code:`equals`, as shown above.

 ArrayList and Boxing